maxzintel/maxzintel/README.md

     leisure:
     - 🏎️ When I am not hacking away at work and/or on GitHub, I generally spend my time
-    - drooling over cars, playing games, exercising, or learning the banjo.
+    - drooling over cars (the image above is some art of my 2001 BMW M5!), playing games, exercising, or learning the banjo.

     contact:
     - 📮 Contact me via email (maxz@hey.com) or LinkedIn (linkedin.com/in/max-zintel).